-There were the two Catholic bookshops off the bottom of St Aldate’s, which I sort of liked, both of which were staffed by Graham Greene lookalikes with horn-rimmed glasses, who dispensed books as though the Communion bread; thankfully they sold only serious-minded books so transubstantiation did not acknowledge doctrinal dumbing down.
-The lesson I took away from these shops is that you can have too much of Chesterton’s humour, dropped to the floor like rosary beads, and not enough of Barbara Pym’s Anglican chuckles on the back pew.
-To cater for this taste, non-heretical (and heretical) bookshops could be found in Oxford as well for the high church and highbrow, mostly apologetic Anglican vicars who chased Oxford’s streets like packs of dogs and strangely carried briefcases as well as clergy dog collars, pince-nez poised on their nose like parables.
+There were the two Catholic bookshops off the bottom of St Aldate’s, which I very much liked, both of which were staffed by Graham Greene lookalikes with horn-rimmed glasses.
+They dispensed their books as though Communion bread; thankfully they sold only serious-minded books so transubstantiation did not acknowledge doctrinal dumbing down.
+The lesson I took away from these shops is that you can have too much of Chesterton’s humour which can drop to the floor like rosary beads, and not enough of Barbara Pym’s Anglican chuckles on the back pew.
+To cater for this taste, non-heretical (and heretical) bookshops could be found in Oxford as well for the high church and highbrow.
+These were mostly apologetic Anglican vicars who chased Oxford’s streets like packs of dogs with clergy dog collars and, inexplicably, briefcases; pince-nez were poised on their nose like parables.

 Remainder bookshops sprung up slapdash like daffodils in spring only to wither as quickly.
 It seemed as though every book ever published was available somewhere in Oxford at that time.